Community Sources of Strength Training

 What is Sources of Strength?

-The training brings together teens (peer leaders) in partnership with caring adults (adult advisors) and uses a fun-filled style of active learning model centered on:
+The training brings together teens (peer leaders) in partnership with caring adults (adult advisors) and uses a fun-filled active learning model centered on:

 -